rwilliams/jrubywiki/Truffle.md

 Running RubySpec
 ===============

-The Truffle backend currently uses a separate copy of RubySpec and tags.
+The Truffle backend currently uses a separate set of passing tags.
 It passes about half the language specs.
-Instructions for running RubySpec are in [spec/truffle/README](https://github.com/jruby/jruby/blob/master/spec/truffle/README).

-As with the rest of implementation, this should be merged with the normal set of RubySpecs over time.
+    ant spec:truffle

 Running Benchmarks
 ================